maddieamie/city-explorer/README.md

 + 10-14-2023 17:11 - Application is now updated with map, CSS, and error display for lab 06.
 + 11-02-2023 14:23 - Application now has a working map display, it's own server to respond back to in order to hide API keys, a Weather component, and error handling.
 + 11-06-2023 17:00 - Application has weather data from a different API, movie data, and production server set up.
 + 11-07-2023 14.20 - Application is more modular for future functionality.
++ 11-11-2023 18.00 - Application is now able to request data from server caches, and make requests for restaurants open now in the query city.

 ## Credit and Collaborations